 First Energy has been encouraging customers in those situations to contact police.

 The utility company is also offering the following tips to help customers:

-* Don't allow persons claiming to be utility employees into your home without checking for proper identification.
+---Don't allow people claiming to be utility employees into your home without checking for proper identification.

 ---FirstEnergy utility employees always carry photo identification, and many field employees wear uniforms and drive clearly marked company vehicles.

 ---FirstEnergy utility employees typically visit a home only in response to a service request.
 If no one scheduled an appointment, do not permit the person through the door.

 Customers who have concerns, or who wish to verify the identity of someone claiming to be a FirstEnergy utility employee, can call Met-Ed at 800-545-7741.

 -- Candy Woodall can also be reached at email@example.com.